Workout Type:

 FAQ About Pull Up Top Hold

-How long should I aim to hold the top position of a pull-up for the best results?
+How long should I hold the pull-up top hold per set?